mikrono/tModLoaderWiki_kr_ko/ModTile.md

 The display name of this tile for maps, crafting recipes, etc. Leave as an empty string to display no name (most terrain blocks do this).
 Defaults to the empty string.

+### public float mineResist

+A multiplier describing how much this block resists harvesting.
+Higher values will make it take longer to harvest.
+Defaults to 1f.

+### public int minPick

+The minimum pickaxe power required for pickaxes to mine this block.
+Defaults to 0.

 ## Methods

 ### public void AddToArray(ref int[] array)